MileHacker Logo

 • Angling/Fishing: Opportunities are available in various rivers.
 Specific permits from the forest department are generally necessary.

 • Wildlife Viewing: Namdapha National Park is celebrated for its biodiversity.
 Guided jungle treks are the main way to explore.
-Elephant safaris might be available (check regulations).
+Elephant safaris may be available (check regulations).
 Pakke Tiger Reserve is known for hornbills and elephants.

 Adventure Sports